Geonkick-Synthesizer/geonkick/README.md

 #### Requirements

-In order Geonkick to run and operate correctly there is a need for:
+In order Geonkick to run and operate correctly there is a need:

-Standalone:
+For standalone:

 * GNU/Linux operating system
-* Jack server installed and running at 48000 sample rate
+* Jack server running at 48000 sample rate

-Plugin:
+For plugin:

  * GNU/Linux operating system.
- * LV2 host.
-For example, a DAW that supports LV2 plugin format, running at 48000 sample rate.
+ * A host that supports LV2 or VST3 plugin format running at 48000 sample rate.

 #### Install